hknutzen/Netspoc/outline.markdown

 * **Identifying subnet relations:**
     [find_subnets_in_zone]()
     When rules are processed, redundant rules will be rejected from the ruleset.
-Rules can be redunant, because they are contained in other rules, for example if two rules are identical except for their destinations, but one destination is a subnet of the other.
+Rules can be redundant, because they are contained in other rules, for example if two rules are identical except for their destinations, but one destination is a subnet of the other.
 To enable redundancy checks in step 3, subnet